liskl/synced-secret-operator/README.md

 # Demo

-If you want to see this operator in action watch the demo below
+If you want to see this operator in action, click the image and watch the demo below (youtube video)

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/gNGwf81R7Sg/0.jpg)](https://youtu.be/gNGwf81R7Sg)